 - 1. Lecture Assignments.
 Each lecture will be accompanied by a bCourses Assignment with two questions and a request to add one citation that will be due on Fridays.
 After the lecture, select a single concept and/or principle that was new to you and caught your interest.
 Please explain it as a text submission to this assignment (250 words max).
 The second part is a lecture question that will direct you to a Google form where you will enter your name, discussion section, and any question that you have about the lecture.
 We will answer your questions in subsequent discussion sections (250 words max).
 Please add one citation from the literature to the Google Form that broadly relates to the lecture.
 There is no best choice, just one that interests you.
 Use standard reference formatting (e.g., Glazier, Douglas S. "Complications with body-size correction in comparative biology: possible solutions and an appeal for new approaches."
 Journal of Experimental Biology 225.Suppl_1 (2022): jeb243313.) - 2.
 Exams.
 Mid-term and Final Exams will cover material from the lectures.
 They will consist of you selecting a scientific publication.
 Your exams will NOT be the typical one to three-hour proctored exams.
 We have designed a new, far less stressful, and more representative exam.
-You will be given 7 days to complete the midterm exam and 14 days to complete the final exam.
-Exams will consist of you selecting scientific publications, telling us how the discovery uses the concepts learned in class, and using these concepts to interpret data in plots and tables. - Midterm Exam: Given on October 4 and due October 11.
+You will be given 7 days to complete the midterm exam and 7 days to complete the final exam.
+Exams will consist of you selecting scientific publications, telling us how the discovery uses the concepts learned in class, and using these concepts to interpret data in plots and tables. - Midterm Exam: Midterm exam paper selection is due February 13.
+Midterm exam will be given on February 20 and due February 27.
 Will be 30% of the total grade.
-It will cover lecture material from August 25 through and including October 4 and discussion section material through October 10.
-You will have one week to submit the midterm exam as an Assignment. - Final Exam: Given November 30 and due 11:00AM on December 14, the exam will be 30% of the total grade.
+It will cover lecture material from January 16 through and including February 20 and discussion section material through February 14.
+You will have one week to submit the midterm exam as an Assignment. - Final Exam: Final exam paper selection is due April 18.
+Final exam will be given on April 25 and due 11:00AM on May 9, the exam will be 30% of the total grade.
 You will have two weeks to submit the final exam as an Assignment.
-The final exam will be like the midterm exam but covering lecture material from October 6 through the end of the course and discussion section material from October 12 through the end of the course.
-You will select a research paper related to the second half material AND include the interaction of at least TWO physiological systems and repeat the analysis. - 3.
+The final exam will be like the midterm exam but covering lecture material from February 20 through the end of the course and discussion section material from February 21 through the end of the course.
+You will select a research paper related to the second half material. - 3.
 Team Presentation.
 A team presentation in a symposium format is required.
 Given in the second half of the semester, it will be 30% of the total grade.
-You will form teams of 6 students, select a research publication on a physiological discovery, "become" the authors, and give a 20 min presentation using PowerPoint.
+You will form teams of 2-3 students, select a research publication on a physiological discovery, "become" the authors, and give a 20 min presentation using PowerPoint.
 Teams will first provide a general background, discuss the methods and results, and then critically evaluate the conclusions.
 The presentation will end by asking what appropriate next steps might be and where the field is going overall.
 All other groups will then ask questions to the team in class.